nathanmartins/go.nathanmartins.dev/README.md

-# go.nathanmartins.dev
+# go.nathanmartins.sh

-go.nathanmartins.dev is my personal Go package index, for Go packages with name `go.nathanmartins.dev/...`.
+go.nathanmartins.sh is my personal Go package index, for Go packages with name `go.nathanmartins.sh/...`.

 This repo provides the source code for the frontend and the backend of the package index.